San Francisco Giants (66-61) vs Atlanta Braves (82-44)

 Braves Preview & Projected Starter

-Atlanta moved to 84-44 after defeating San Francisco.
-The Braves used consistent production to pick up the game two win, and they’ll look to bring the brooms out here in primetime.
+Atlanta moved to 82-44 after taking two of three from New York.
+The Braves silenced the Mets in game three, and they’ll look to close their strong month of August on this ten-game road trip.
 The Atlanta offense is scoring 3.83 runs per game, while batting .270, with a .339 on-base percentage.
 The pitching staff carries a 3.67 ERA, with a 1.26 WHIP.

 Braves Player Trends & Props